-“It certainly can be a challenge,” said Thomann, who is a father of two children diagnosed with autism.
+“It certainly can be a challenge,” said Thomann, the father of two children diagnosed with autism.
 “I didn’t know what to do at first because I wasn’t on the spectrum, but my children are who they are, and I was able to eventually gain skills to be able to assist them.”

-The new Minnesota Autism Center will be located at 118 South Main Street in Medford, with a tentative schedule to open in mid-November.
-The center will provide daily applied behavior analysis – or ABA – therapy for ages 18 months to 21-years-old.
+The new Minnesota Autism Center will be located at 118 South Main St. in Medford, with a tentative schedule to open in mid-November.
+The center will provide daily applied behavior analysis – or ABA – therapy for ages 18 months to 21 years-old.

 “ABA is kind of the gold standard of day-to-day therapy,” Thomann said.
 “Our kids will come to the center for the day, receive therapy for the day, and continually acquire new skills to function day in and day out.”

-Though there are opportunities in the area for children with autism to receive one-on-one coaching, such as the brain training sessions provided by the LearningRx cognitive center in Owatonna, the center in Medford will be the first of its kind in the area.
-Thomann said the programs at the center largely focus on repetition to help kids learn very specific steps to exhibiting behaviors that will be beneficial to them throughout life.
+Though there are opportunities in the area for children with autism to receive one-on-one coaching, such as the brain training sessions provided by the LearningRx cognitive center in Owatonna, the Medford center will be the first of its kind in the area.
+Thomann said the center's programs will largely focus on repetition to help clients learn very specific steps to exhibiting behaviors that will be beneficial to them throughout their lives.

 “It can be very nuanced between person to person, but the idea is we being to reinforce positive behaviors around different things they may struggle with,” Thomann said